thumbmarkjs/thumbmarkjs/technical_details.md

 ## Putting it all together

 The main entry point `index.ts` doesn't really do that much.
-It simply includes all `.ts` files from under `./components`, which add the component functions.
+The import of `./components` handles importing all the component scripts.

 It then gets the promise map with `getComponentPromises()`.
 It races each promise against a timeout.
 At time out the promises that are still pending return a `timeoutInstance`.

 The function `getFingerprintData()` returns the promise of the component map, while the function `getFingerprint()` returns the promise of a hash based on the resolved component map.